Written and first recorded by Buddy Holly (1957).

 Hit version by Elvis Presley (C&W #5 1955).

-From the wiki: “‘Baby Let’s Play House’ is a song written by Arthur Gunter and recorded by him in 1954, and covered by Elvis Presley the following year on Sun Records – the fourth issue of a Presley record by Sun … and the first recording by Elvis to appear on a national chart, when it made #5 on the Billboard Country singles chart in July 1955.
+From the wiki: “‘Baby Let’s Play House’ was written by Arthur Gunter and recorded by him in 1954.
+It was covered by Elvis Presley the following year on Sun Records – the fourth issue of a Presley record by Sun … and it became the very first recording by Elvis to appear on a national chart, when it made #5 on the Billboard Country singles chart in July 1955.

 First recorded by Buddy Holly (US #82/UK #30 1958).